snowshoestamp/snowshoe-sdk-python/README.md

 # More info

--This sdk extension is made for simplistic retrieval of stamp data from our servers through the python language when your server uses this as it's primary code, such as a django server structure.
+- This sdk extension is made for simplistic retrieval of stamp data from our servers through the python language when your server uses this as it's primary code, such as a django server structure.
--For more info on how to use our product visit:
+- For more info on how to use our product visit: https://snowshoe.readme.io/v3.0/docs
-    https://snowshoe.readme.io/v3.0/docs